ervandew/eclim/src/doc/content/vim/java/import.rst

   - -1: Use the entire package name.
 Only imports from the same full package are grouped together.
   - 0: Don't look at any package segments.
-All imports are grouped together with no spacing..
+All imports are grouped together with no spacing.
-  - n: Look at `n` segments of the package name.
+  - n: Look at the first `n` segments of the package name.

     Ex.